Employment

 Seasonal Historic Interpreter

-Hiring for the 2024 season is now complete.
-Information on how to apply for positions next season will be posted in March 2025.
+Information on how to apply for seasonal positions will be posted in March 2025.

 Every spring, Historic Dunvegan looks for dynamic individuals to work with a small team to learn about Alberta’s history and develop skills in presenting this information to schoolchildren and drop-in visitors of all ages and backgrounds, while assisting the Program Coordinator with the daily operations of the site.
 Specific duties include, but are not limited to: